microsoft/TypeScript-wiki/FAQ.md

 > I want to request one of the following features...

 Here's a list of common feature requests and their corresponding issue.
-Please leave comments rather than logging new issues.
+Please leave comments in these rather than logging new issues.
 * Non-nullable values [#185](https://github.com/Microsoft/TypeScript/issues/185)
 * Minification [#8](https://github.com/Microsoft/TypeScript/issues/8)
 * Read-only properties [#12](https://github.com/Microsoft/TypeScript/issues/12)